WeblateOrg/weblate/docs/snippets/vcs-credentials.rst

           }
       }

-   Alternatively the Python dictonary can be provided as a string:
+   Alternatively the Python dictionary can be provided as a string:

    .. code-block:: shell